catseye/Chrysoberyl/article/Languages.md

         -> branch(S,T)                                     [by IH]
     qed

-Madison is an experiment in designing a language in which one can state proofs of properties of term-rewriting systems.
+Madison was an experiment in designing a language in which one can state proofs of properties of term-rewriting systems.
 Classical methods of automated reasoning, such as resolution, are not used; indeed, term-rewriting itself is used to check the proofs.
 Both direct proof and proof by induction